Chelsea Manning: 2019 jailing for contempt

-After the grand jury's term expired, Manning was released on May 9, 2019, and served with another subpoena to appear before a new grand jury on May 16.
-Manning again refused to testify, stating that she "believe[d] this grand jury seeks to undermine the integrity of public discourse with the aim of punishing those who expose any serious, ongoing, and systemic abuses of power by this government".
+After the grand jury's term expired, Manning was released on May 9, 2019, and served with a subpoena to appear before a new grand jury on May 16.
+She again refused to testify, saying that she "believe[d] this grand jury seeks to undermine the integrity of public discourse with the aim of punishing those who expose any serious, ongoing, and systemic abuses of power by this government".
 The court ordered her returned to jail and fined $500 for each day over 30 days and $1,000 for each day over 60 days.
 In June 2019, she challenged the fines because of inability to pay.
-On December 30, 2019, United Nations special rapporteur Nils Melzer released a letter dated November 1, 2019 in which he accused the U.S. government of torturing Manning, called for her immediate release, and called for her court fines to be canceled or reimbursed.
+On December 30, 2019, United Nations special rapporteur Nils Melzer released a letter dated November 1, 2019, in which he accused the U.S. government of torturing Manning, called for her immediate release, and called for her court fines to be canceled or reimbursed.

 On March 11, 2020, Manning attempted suicide two days before she was scheduled to appear before a judge on a motion to terminate sanctions.
 Alexandria Sheriff Dana Lawhorne reported that Manning was safe and her lawyers said she was recovering in a hospital.

-On March 12, 2020, U.S. District Judge Anthony Trenga of the Eastern District of Virginia found that the business of the grand jury had concluded.
-Since Manning's testimony was no longer needed, the judge found that detention no longer served any coercive purpose, and ordered her released.
+On March 12, 2020, US District Judge Anthony Trenga of the Eastern District of Virginia found that the grand jury's business had concluded.
+Since Manning's testimony was no longer needed, the judge found that detention no longer served any coercive purpose and ordered her released.
 He denied a request by Manning's lawyers to vacate her accrued fines of $256,000, which he ordered due and payable immediately.
-That same day, a supporter launched an online crowdfunding campaign to defray Manning's fines.
+The same day, a supporter launched an online crowdfunding campaign to defray Manning's fines.
 Within 48 hours, nearly 7,000 donations ranging from $5 to $10,000 were received, totaling $267,000.
 A separate crowdfund by the same supporter raised an additional $50,000 to help pay Manning's post-incarceration living expenses.

-In January 2021, in refusing to extradite WikiLeaks founder Julian Assange to the U.S. for trial on federal charges, UK District Judge Vanessa Baraitser cited Manning's March 2020 suicide attempt to support finding that, if exposed to the "harsh conditions" of incarceration in America, "Assange's mental health would deteriorate causing him to commit suicide."
+In January 2021, in refusing to extradite Assange to the U.S. for trial on federal charges, UK District Judge Vanessa Baraitser cited Manning's March 2020 suicide attempt to support finding that, if exposed to the "harsh conditions" of incarceration in America, "Assange's mental health would deteriorate, causing him to commit suicide".